 Work Looks Different for Everybody

 Work for you probably looks a lot different than for me, and that is perfectly okay!
-This post isn’t about how to be a blogger, or an affiliate marketer, or a product promoter, or how to use essential oils – that’s not the point.
+This post isn’t about how to be a blogger, or an affiliate marketer, or a product promoter, or really a “how to” of any sort – that’s not the point.
 If you want to learn about that stuff, I highly recommend:

 - Blogging – Your Blogging Mentor from my friend, Crystal Paine